Xârâcùù: Orthography

 The orthography of Xârâcùù follows many of the same principles as most other New Caledonian languages: e.g. symbols usually used for voiced consonants (b, d, g, j, etc.) represent prenasalized consonants.
 Digraphs are used for a number of phonemes, e.g. bw, gw and ny for /ᵐbʷ/, /ᵑɡʷ/, /ɲ/ respectively; ch stands for /ʃ/, as in French.
 The large number of contrasting vowels and the inclusion of vowel clusters and vowel length mean that accents and other diacritics have to be used to represent vowel phonemes.
 Like in other languages of New Caledonia, nasal vowels are mostly indicated using a circumflex diacritic.

 Grammar

 Xârâcùù has a strict SVO sentence structure, with few exceptions.

 Pronouns

-† Used only in the past tense. ‡ Used with certain inalienable nouns.